sds/overcommit/README.md

 `post-merge` hooks run after a `git merge` executes successfully with no merge conflicts.
-A hook failing in this case does not prevent the merge since it has already occurred; instead, it can be used to alert the user to some issue.
+A hook failing in this case does not prevent the merge since it has already occurred; however, it can be used to alert the user to some issue.

 * [IndexTags](lib/overcommit/hook/post_merge/index_tags.rb)
 * [SubmoduleStatus](lib/overcommit/hook/post_merge/submodule_status.rb)